SURIAPRAKASH1/project-flask/README.md

 # Project flask
-  used flask and request library to fetch movie details from API
+  used flask and request library to fetch movie details from API .
+Saving data into Mysql database .